markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 5) Title: Adding animation<br>
 Branch: `feature/animation`

-Let's continue progressing through our project requirements to add some HTML content in our next step and transition this issue into a feature branch.
+Let's continue progressing through our project requirements and revisit our old friend HTML again to add some markup in our next step.
+We will now transform this issue into a feature branch.
 Normally we would assign each of these features to different team members so we can work in parallel, but in our case we will work through each of these issues ourselves to get better practice in CSS and Git workflow.

 ## Git workflow for a new feature
 In the following steps we will be going through the workflow of creating a feature branch, completing the work then adding our work into the remote codebase in Github which is our remote `develop` branch.
 Here's quick overview of the steps in this Git workflow process: